Castagnna/python-course-UFSC/README.md

 # python-curse-UFSC
- Oriented object programming python by federal university of santa catarina
+ Some exercices from oriented object programming course.

+ This course is given by the department of informatics and statistics at UFSC university